bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Dimensions
 ~~~~~~~~~~

+To control dimensions such as the layout or spacing of label components, use
+the following properties:

 There are several properties that can be used to control the layout,
 spacing, etc. of the legend components: